F18/F18/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=30&width=600&duration=3000&pause=300&color=7F9F7F&random=false&width=700&lines=Welcome+to+F18's+GitHub!;You're+too+close+for+missiles;I'm+switching+to+guns" alt="Typing SVG" /></a>

 ## About the Author
-Hello and welcome!
-My name is **Ramy Rashad** _(Ramy pronounced like Tommy)_.
+Hello and welcome to my landing page!
+My name is **Ramy Rashad**.

-Growing up, I was obsessed with the space shuttle program 🚀 and airplanes ✈️.
-Naturally, I became a professional aerospace and staff software engineer.
-Through my doctoral research, I gained expertise in the fields of (i) numerical optimization and (ii) computational aerodynamics.
+Growing up, I was obsessed with airplanes ✈️ and NASA's space shuttle program 🚀.
+I naturally became a professional aerospace and staff software engineer.
+Through my doctoral research, I gained expertise in the areas of (i) numerical optimization and (ii) computational aerodynamics.
 Through more than a decade of industry experience, I have strived to democratize and bridge-the-gap between machine learning, optimization, and traditional scientific computing.

 I currently work for [Pratt \& Whitney Canada](https://www.prattwhitney.com/), in the the Toronto area.
 My work is focused on ML-driven design optimization frameworks for advanced propulsion systems, typically involving multidisciplinary physics-based modelling.

 In my spare time, I enjoy Brazilian Jiu Jitsu, flying Cessnas, and jumping out of them! 😃

-Please feel free to connect with me anytime. 🚀 <!-- You can also check out my resume, made using Latex. -->
+Please feel free to connect with me anytime! 🚀 <!-- You can also check out my resume, made using Latex. -->

 ## :handshake: How to connect with me